 Talk to the person you’re closest to and ask them to put the brakes on the group spending and make your other friends more aware.

-Or you may need to be the social secretary.
-Organise nights out with an emphasis on ‘let’s keep it cheap and cheerful’.
+Or you may need to be more active when it comes to making plans.
+Organise nights out with an emphasis on the ‘cheap’ part of ‘cheap and cheerful.’

-Frankly if they’re true friends they’ll understand and will happily scale back the spending occasionally.
-If they refuse then it might be time to find new friends.
+True friends will understand and happily scale back the spending occasionally.
+If they refuse, then it might be time to find new friends.

-Sound the alarm bells if your partner refuses to discuss their financial situation.
-It’s easy in the throes of love to overlook this, but if you plan to share your life with someone who won’t talk about money, you need to question why.
+You’re in the throes of blossoming love – but your partner won’t talk about finances.
+Don’t overlook this.
+If you plan to share your life with someone who won’t talk about money, you need to question why.

-It may be they’re in debt and don’t want you to know (you need to know!).
+It may be they’re in debt and don’t want you to know (and you need to know!).
 Even more sinister, some people use money as a form of power and control.

-If it’s the former understand that debt can be transmitted to you.
-If you share the rental lease the owner can come after you for money if your partner stops paying.
+If it’s the former, understand that debt can be transferred to you.
+If you share the rental lease, the owner can come after you for money if your partner stops paying.

-Shared bank accounts and credit cards can make you vulnerable if you’re not 100% across what is being bought.
-A shared mortgage could cripple you financially if your partner suddenly has a tax bill they haven’t paid for years.
+Shared bank accounts and credit cards can leave you in a vulnerable position if you’re not 100% across your outgoings.
+A shared mortgage can also cripple you financially if your partner has tax bills they haven’t paid for years.